sunnymes4/react-learning/README.md

 ! ----- IMPORTANT LINKS -----

 -https://www.tiny.cloud/docs/tinymce/latest/ -- For post editor
+    !
+To use TinyMCE editor you have to have apiKey and for that you have to signup and login into the TinyMCE website.

 -https://react-hook-form.com/get-started#Quickstart -- For React hooks form and how to use container -https://appwrite.io/ -- For creating your own ready to use DB and Backend